ME-TECH-ELECTRONICS/ARDUINO/Voltmeter/README.md

 /* AUTHOR : ME TECH */
 /* DATE : 22-08-2020 */
 /*==========================================================================================*/
-This folder contain files for creating a voltmeter using arduino.
-That can reead upto 50V
+This folder contain files for creating a voltmeter using Arduino.
+That can read up to 50V